edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

 -   Apply your changes to the current environment by clicking **Deploy Changes**.
 -   Add a comment or a note to a rule by clicking **Add Comments** and then typing the desired message.
 Comments or notes are  informational and do not affect your configuration.
 -   An alternative method for setting up your configuration is [CDN-as-code](/guides/performance/cdn_as_code).
 CDN-as-code is a developer-oriented solution that provides more flexibility during CDN setup.
-You may create a base CDN-as-code configuration by setting up your rules through the {{ PORTAL }}, [exporting them as EdgeJS code](#export-rules-edgejs), and then pasting that code into your {{ ROUTES_FILE }} file.
+You may create a base CDN-as-code configuration by setting up your rules through the {{ PORTAL_LINK }}, [exporting them as EdgeJS code](#export-rules-edgejs), and then pasting that code into your {{ ROUTES_FILE }} file.

     <Callout type="info">